calnet-oss/bidms-docker-debian-base/README.md

 ## Purpose

-This [Docker](http://www.docker.com/) image is the base [Debian](http://www.debian.org) image used as the parent image for other Berkeley Identity Management Suite Docker images.
+This container image is the base [Debian](http://www.debian.org) image used as the parent image for other Berkeley Identity Management Suite container images.

-The author does not currently publish the image in any public Docker repository but a script, described below, is provided to easily create your own image.
+The author does not currently publish the image in any public container repository but a script, described below, is provided to easily create your own image.